arickert/thedigradio/_posts/2018-07-03-the-italian-lefts-collapse-with-david-broder.md

 Thanks to Verso.
-Check out Radical Technologies: The Design of Everyday Life by Adam Greenfield versobooks.com/books/2742-radical-technologies
+Check out [Radical Technologies: The Design of Everyday Life by Adam Greenfield](versobooks.com/books/2742-radical-technologies)

-And register for the Socialism 2018 conference (July 5-8, Chicago!) at socialismconference.org
+And register for the Socialism 2018 conference (July 5-8, Chicago!) at [socialismconference.org](socialismconference.org)